-The law requires employers to protect employees and others from harm.
-This assessment of risk is critical to safe business practice.
+The law requires all employers to protect their employees, and others, from harm.

 - Identify the hazards that could cause injury or illness in your business

 - Evaluate the likelihood that someone could be harmed and the severity of this risk